2024-25 Academic Catalog

 ECE 3413 Introduction to Electronic Circuits: 3 hours.

-(Prerequisites: Grade of C or better in both MA 1723 and PH 2223).
+(Prerequisites: MA 3113 or concurrent enrollment in MA 3113).
 Three hours lecture.
 Fundamentals of electric circuits and network analysis.
 DC and AC circuits.
 AC power.
 Ideal transformers.
 Frequency response of networks.
 Ideal operational amplifiers and circuits

 ECE 3421 Circuits I Lab: 1 hour.